 HIGHLIGHTS

-- Begin construction of upgrades to the Recycling Center in FY23, which will allow the County to process 100 percent of the material it generates rather than sending excess material out of the State for processing.
+- Continue construction of upgrades to the Recycling Center, which will allow the County to process 100 percent of the material it generates.

 - Improve the capture of methane, a powerful greenhouse gas, from the decommissioned Gude Landfill, and install a toupee cap to prevent groundwater contamination.